matthewadams/matthewadams.github.io/README.md

 ### About
 * Coding since 1982, getting paid for it since 1989
 * Next career step:
-  * happily continuing to code,
+  * happily continuing to code as senior individual contributor,
   * VP of Development or CTO of small- to medium-sized business, or
   * entrepreneur
 * Primarily backend development, but enjoying rekindled interest in front end